GabrielDan92/Spark-Concurrent-JDBC-Data-Reads/README.md

     .load()
 ```

-## So why is Pandas not the best choice for executing a query returning millions of rows?
+## So why is Pandas not the best choice to execute a query returning millions of rows?
 It's pretty simple: Pandas has been designed to be highly optimized for single-threaded data processing.
 Pandas creator (Wes McKinney) said that he was not thinking about analyzing 100GB or 1TB datasets when he built Pandas.
-Trying to use Pandas with large datasets (or trying to load millions of rows through ```read_sql()``` is and will not be a great experience.
+Trying to use Pandas with large datasets (or trying to load millions of rows through ```read_sql()``` is not and will never be a great experience.

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/36746674/213457508-8f9fa87e-1351-468c-8dbe-1465b2d1293b.png">